Course Schedule: Agenda

 Exercise Stress Testing Course Description

 Delayed diagnosis of cardiovascular disease is one of the most common causes for a malpractice suit for primary care.
-Your patient population is aging and you need to rule out or manage coronary artery disease on a daily basis.
-This CME course covers the basics for cardiac ECG exercise stress testing (EST), including indications, contraindications, limitations, alternatives, equipment, and personnel needs.
-Whether you have been doing exercise testing for years or are now considering it for your practice, you will benefit from this course.
+The patient population is aging and see their primary care provider to rule out or manage coronary artery disease on a daily basis.
+Utilizing patient cases and video demonstration, this CME course covers the basics for cardiac ECG exercise stress testing (EST), including indications, contraindications, limitations, alternatives, equipment, and personnel needs.
+Whether you have been doing exercise testing for years or are now considering it for practice, all clinicians will benefit from this course.

 By the end of this activity, the participant should be better able to: